Skip to content

 Causative agent

 Enterovirus 71 (EV71) is a single-stranded RNA virus and is one of the causative agents for hand, foot and mouth disease (HFMD).
-EV71 infection occurs commonly in Southeast Asian areas, especially in summer and early autumn.
+EV71 infection occurs commonly in Southeast Asia areas, especially in summer and early autumn.
 Outbreaks have been reported in Australia, Mainland China, Malaysia, Singapore, Taiwan, etc.

 Clinical features